Skip to main content

 We will provide you with written notice of action we take in response to your request for amendment.

-Right to an Accounting of Disclosures — You have the right to request an “accounting of disclosures.”
+Right to an Accounting of Disclosures: You have the right to request an “accounting of disclosures”.
 This is a list of certain disclosures we made of medical information about you.
 We are not required to account for any disclosures you specifically requested or for disclosures related to treatment, payment, healthcare operations, or made pursuant to an authorization signed by you.

 To request an accounting of disclosures, you must submit your request in writing to Health Information Management.
 Your request must state a time period, which may not be longer than six years.
 We will attempt to honor your request.
-If you request more than one accounting in any 12-month period, we may charge you for our reasonable retrieval, list preparation, and mailing costs for the second and subsequent requests.
-We will notify you of the costs involved, and you may choose to withdraw or modify your request at that time before any costs are incurred.
+If you request more than one accounting in any 12-month period, we may charge you for our reasonable retrieval, list preparation and mailing costs for the second and subsequent requests.
+We will notify you of the costs involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 CHANGES TO THIS NOTICE

 We reserve the right to change this Notice.
-We reserve the right to make the changed Notice effective for medical information about you we already have as well as any information we receive in the future.
+We reserve the right to make the changed Notice effective for health information about you we already have as well as any information we receive in the future.
 We will post a copy of the current Notice in the Hospital.
 The Notice will contain on the first page the effective date.
 In addition, each time you register at or are admitted to the Hospital for treatment or health care services as an inpatient or outpatient, we will make available copies of the current Notice.
 Any revisions to our Notice will also be posted on our website.

 COMPLAINTS